Endava/docker-php/README.md

 The directive `DocumentRoot` is set to `/usr/src/app/public` to deliver `index.php` from this folder.

-The directive `ErrorLog` in `httpd.conf` is set to `/dev/stderr` to ensure that we have the error log as output to the docker container.
+The directive `ErrorLog` in `apache2.conf` is set to `/dev/stderr` to ensure that we have the error log as output to the docker container.

-The directive `CustomLog` (which includes `TransferLog`) in `httpd.conf` is set to `/dev/stdout` to ensure that we have the access log and normal log as output to the docker container.
+The directive `CustomLog` (which includes `TransferLog`) in `apache2.conf` is set to `/dev/stdout` to ensure that we have the access log and normal log as output to the docker container.

-The `/etc/apache2/httpd.conf` is adjusted to enable `LoadModule rewrite_module`.

-The default `Listen 8080` in `httpd.conf` to ensure that the server is reachable via port 8080.
+The default `Listen 8080` in `apache2.conf` to ensure that the server is reachable via port 8080.

-The default user and group in `httpd.conf` is set to `www-data`.
+The default user and group in `apache2.conf` is set to `www-data`.

 The `-apache2` tagged docker image (because it has attached this snippet at [files/apache2/apache2.Dockerfile.snippet.txt](files/apache2/apache2.Dockerfile.snippet.txt) has two settings set:

 * The `STOPSIGNAL` is set to `WINCH` to allow graceful stop.
-* The `CMD` has `httpd -DFOREGROUND` set to run httpd in foreground
+* The `CMD` has `apache2 -DFOREGROUND` set to run apache2 in foreground

 ## fpm